QubesOS/qubes-builder/doc/ComponentConfiguration.md

 -   `NO_ARCHIVE` - do not automatically create source tarball out of git repository content - useful if package use upstream tarball directly; in such a case, there should be a `Makefile` with `get-sources` and `verify-sources` target to actually download that tarball
 -   `SOURCE_COPY_IN` - name of make target (also defined in `Makefile.builder`) that perform additional steps while preparing sources to build; see [BuilderPluginAPI.md] for environment variables useful for this step

+If given component do use creating source tarball (`NO_ARCHIVE=1` is _not_ present in *Makefile.builder*), files at top level can be excluded from it using `.tarignore` file with list of file patterns to exclude.
+This is similar to `.gitignore` (which is also used to exclude files from source tarball), but avoid removing those files before the build.
+Can be used to avoid removing additional source tarballs downloaded just before the build.

 Variables for Windows build:

 -   `WIN_COMPILER` Choose which compiler should be used for this component, thus which build scripts.
 Currently two options available: